mariafernandamtzm/Module19_FinTech/README.md

 The application follows coding conventions and formatting standards, utilizing concise logic and adhering to DRY principles.
 It is well-commented to provide clarity and understanding to other developers.

+## Conclusion
+This application, Fintech Finder, provides a web interface for customers to interact with various Ethereum blockchain functionalities.
+It integrates two Python files, fintech_finder.py and crypto_wallet.py, to automate tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via the Ganache blockchain.